veecode-course/.github/profile/README.md

-## VeeCode Training and Materials 👋
+## VeeCode Training Repository

-TODO
+The repos in this org are dedicated to VeeCode DevPortal training:

+- Course Content
+- Training Materials
+- Examples

+Feel free to contribute with PRs!